 Where to start: For newbies (*raises hand*), begin by learning form, so you can use the correct breathing techniques to keep up with with the movement mechanics of each rep, Kanski says.
 Then go for 20 to 30 minutes of 250 to 500-meter at light intensity with two- to three-minute rest intervals.

 If you want to level up: For a total of 20 to 30 minutes, alternate between three minutes all out, one minute off.
 “Time yourself and try to beat the distance covered in three minutes every time,” Kanski recommends.

 Click Here to read the rest.

 The SKI-ROW AIR by ENERGYFIT is a first of its kind dual-function High Intensity Interval Training machine.
 Its flexibility, space-saving design, and mobility are ideal for all types of fitness facilities.

-The SKI-ROW can be used for rowing-only or skiing-only workouts, but its true value is revealed by enabling mixed-erg workouts and alternative exercise modalities.
-A simple foot-lever press enables the switch from rower to ski-erg and back in less than 5 seconds.
+The SKI-ROW can be used for rowing-only or skiing-only workouts, but its true value is revealed by enabling mixed workouts and alternative exercise modalities.
+A simple foot-lever press enables the switch from rower to ski trainer and back in less than 5 seconds.

 Trackback from your site.